-Santa Maria Endler (Poecilia Wingei) Fish Species Profile
+Santa Maria Endler (Poecilia Wingei) Species Profile & Care Guide

 Santa Maria Endlers are a hybrid Endler, a cross of the species Poecilia reticulata and P. wingei and which is accredited to the Japanese breeder Kenichiro Tamura.
 From the common Guppy, this fish has inherited the more robust shape, especially of the females, while the caudal fin pattern and the smallness of the males come from the Endler heritage.